Caroline Wilson (journalist): Media awards

 In 1989, Wilson became the first woman to win the AFL's gold media award.
 She was the winner of the Sunday Age journalist of the year award in 1993.
-In 1995 shen was the winner of a national RAWARD (now known as the Australian Commercial Radio Awards – ACRA) as best radio current affairs commentator.
+In 1995 she was the winner of a national RAWARD (now known as the Australian Commercial Radio Awards – ACRA) as best radio current affairs commentator.
 Wilson was voted the AFL Players' Association's football writer of the year in 1999.
 She is a multiple winner of AFL Media Association awards, including most outstanding football writer and most outstanding feature writer (2000, 2003, 2005).

 In 2010, Wilson was presented with an Australian Sports Commission Media Awards for Lifetime Achievement for her contribution to sports journalism.

 In 2013, Wilson won her first Walkley Awards, sharing the 2013 All Media Coverage of a Major News Event or Issue award and winning outright the 2013 All Media Commentary, Analysis, Opinion and Critique award.
 Both awards related to The Age newspaper coverage of the 2013 Essendon Football Club supplements controversy.

 In March 2014, Wilson received the Graham Perkin Australian Journalist of the Year Award at the Melbourne Press Club's annual Quill awards.
 The award was presented to Wilson for her coverage of the Essendon Football Club supplements saga.